ccaceresahumada/paywall/README.md

 Check out the [prompt](PROMPT.md) to get started.

-## README Questions:

-The following are some sample questions for you to get started on your README, but feel free to format it in any way you see fit.

-1. Describe any important assumptions that you have made in your code.
-1. What edge cases have you considered in your code?
-What edge cases have you yet to handle?
-1. What are some things you would like to do if you had more time?
-Is there anything you would have to change about the design of your current code to do these things?
-Give a rough outline of how you might implement these ideas.

 ## Assumptions

 1. I decided to use the given base project and json format to keep things easier.